 1. Shift how you Think About Data Consumption on your Mobile Device

 This is the first and most important step.
-Before getting into all of the fine tuning, let’s apply Pareto’s principle (80% of the impact) to data use.
+Before getting into all of the fine tuning, let’s apply Pareto’s principle (80% of the output from 20% of the input) to mobile data use.
 The key here is to think of your phone primarily as a Wi-Fi device that uses cellular data only when needed during the small percentage of your time that you are not able to connect to Wi-Fi.
 That paradigm shift will alone will result in significantly less data use.

 The average daily commute (in pre-COVID times) is 54 minutes, round trip.
 Post-COVID, it’s zero minutes for many folks.
 Assuming 54 minutes, 5X per per week, that is just 3.7% of your life that you may have a regular need for mobile data.
 Most other times, you can connect to Wi-Fi, and you should, because it’s cheaper and faster.
 For most people, you’ll have free Wi-Fi access at: